 The Bottom Line

-While the final walk through may not be the most important part of your transaction, you should still take it seriously.
 There is a lot that can wrong with a house from the time between your inspection and final walk through.
 Use our final walk through checklist to make sure you catch any potential issues.
 Your client will notice!
+Don’t forget to follow-up with the homeowner.
+Pipedrive will help you set reminders so that nothing falls through the cracks.